 One of our initial speakers was Cornell’s own Dr. Jonathan Culler, rightly described as one of (if not the) most influential scholars of literature and a “teacher of teachers.”
 His topic was “Omniscience,” in reference to the narrator rather than to God.
 He began by remarking that in this current political climate, with a President who believes that he knows God’s will and can identify evil, he wanted to be particularly sensitive to avoid political discussions in relation to literary matters.
 He then said that this (presumably his reflection upon President Bush’s religious convictions) reminded him of Virginia Woolf’s letter to her sister after a visit from her friend T. S. Eliot, who had become a Christian; “There’s something obscene in a living person sitting by the fire and believing in God.”
 At this point the 200+ audience broke into hearty (and perhaps heart-felt) laughter.

 I was surprised by my own reaction.
 Initially I was simply stunned.
-In the course of one simple quotation for the sake of humor this scholar, this man whose work I admired (and whose subsequent talk was quite good even if the conclusion was somewhat obvious),2 had relegated me and anyone else in the room that believed in God to the status of a sitting corpse.
+In the course of one simple quotation for the sake of humor this scholar, this man whose work I admired (and whose subsequent talk was quite good even if the conclusion was somewhat obvious), 2Since I come from a theological rather than literary background I did not find it surprising in the least that Culler should find the notion of a narrator within a novel possessing powers of complete omniscience as problematic.
+His conclusion was that this term, “omniscience,” is at best useless and at worst misleading for describing and characterizing narrative activity.
+Since contemporary theologians are saying similar things about God, viz. “open theology,” it seems reasonable that such a term would be of limited use in literary criticism. had relegated me and anyone else in the room that believed in God to the status of a sitting corpse.
 When we consider, as we shall below, the full context, quoted at the beginning of this piece and certainly well known to Dr. Culler, the full force of his reminiscence is felt; those who believe in God were dead to him.
 I was immobile.
 Should I have walked out, as a sign of protest and rejection?
-I briefly wished that I had a bed sheet that I could use to cover myself as with a shroud.3 I remained where I was and enjoyed his lecture, but all the while I considered the quotation from Woolf.
+I briefly wished that I had a bed sheet that I could use to cover myself as with a shroud.
+3And used so effectively by a student in “Paper Chase.”
+I am afraid I do not know the details of that episode.
+I remained where I was and enjoyed his lecture, but all the while I considered the quotation from Woolf.
 In some odd coincidence of personal intellectual history this was the third or fourth time I had read or heard a scholar use this personal comment of that author in order to marginalize and mock those who held theistic beliefs.

 I of course began to consider whether such mocking behavior would have been acceptable if the group targeted for mockery had been different.
 What if he had said “there is something obscene about a lesbian sitting by a fire and talking about her lover.”
 Such a comment would have immediately been condemned.
 And yet targeting theists is considered legitimate, as the audience’s laughter confirmed.
 The next morning I brought my concerns and questions to my group.
 I expressed my offense (although I cautioned then as now that I am not sure that I was “offended” as much as amazed at the hypocrisy) and welcomed their comments.